By Kay Rumsey

 Pillbugs are crustaceans related to water dwelling crayfish and shrimp.
 Although they live on land, pillbugs breathe through gills and must have moisture to survive.
 They are mostly active at night when humidity levels are higher and temperatures are lower.
 During the day they hide in damp places under rocks, boards, piles of leaves or grass clippings, mulch, debris, or in cracks and crevices, sometimes clustering together to reduce water loss.
 They become inactive in cold weather.

-University of California.
-Agriculture and Natural Resources.
-Statewide IPM Program.
-2008.
-Sowbugs and pillbugs http://www.ipm.ucdavis.edu/PMG/GARDEN/FRUIT/PESTS/sowbugs.html
+- University of California.
+Sowbugs and pillbugs [Internet].
+Agriculture and Natural Resources, Statewide IPM Program; 2008.
+Available from: http://www.ipm.ucdavis.edu/PMG/GARDEN/FRUIT/PESTS/sowbugs.html

 - Bechinski EJ, Merickel FW.
 Homeowner guide to pillbugs and sowbugs, CIS 1169 [Internet].
 University of Idaho Extension; 2009.
 Available from: https://www.extension.uidaho.edu/publishing/pdf/CIS/CIS1169.pdf